waku-org/specs/informational/req-res-reliability.md

 - While registering Filter subscriptions - it is advised to batch requests for multiple content topics into one in order to reduce amount of queries sent to a node.

-- During creation of a new subscription it can be benefitial to use only new peers to which no subscriptions yet present and not use peers with which Filter already failed.
+- During creation of a new subscription it can be beneficial to use only new peers to which no subscriptions yet present and not use peers with which Filter already failed.

 ## Security/Privacy Considerations